snapauthapp/sdk-typescript/README.md

 ```

 > [!NOTE]
-> Registration requires you to provide either:
->
->   `id`: A stable user identifier (e.g. primary key), or
->
->   `handle`: A possibly-unstable identifier - what the user would type to sign in
->
-> You may provide both now, and MUST provide both in the backend `attach` API call.
->
-> You MUST also provide `name`, which is what the user sees during authentication.
-> It is used completelly locally, and not even sent to SnapAuth's servers.
+> The `name` value is used completely locally, and not even sent to SnapAuth's servers.
 > This is commonly something like a human name, email address, or login handle.
 >
 > You MAY also set `displayName`.